Cryptography with International Character Sets

-In the old days, all programming was done with strings of simple ANSI characters each of which fitted into one byte.
+In the old days, all programming was done with strings of simple ASCII characters each of which fitted into one byte.
 A "string" of characters would be stored as an array of single bytes in the same order and - to the computer - there was no difference between them.
 So English-speaking and western European programmers got used to using the term "character" and "byte" as meaning the same thing.
 Then they wrote programs that treated the string type as identical to an array of byte types and it seemed to work.
 Well, it worked until they tried to use it with international character sets.

 We'll look below at the different ways to encode a character to a sequence of bytes, but first we will look at the steps to encrypt a string properly.

 The processes of encrypting a string of textual characters and decrypting it again are both done in two distinct steps, as follows.
 We use the term byte array to mean a bit string encoded as a sequence of bytes.
 The function names are generic so don't go looking for them in your .NET documentation.

 INPUT: String of characters,